America’s Most Unusual Spite Houses

 Frederick, MD 21701

-With 9,200 square feet and 7 bedrooms and baths, this isn’t your ordinary spite house.
-However, you may be wondering, why would someone want to build such a house in a land dispute.
-That credit goes to Dr. John Tyler, a prominent ophthalmologist, who is best known as one of the earliest to perform cataract surgery.
-According to sources, Dr. Tyler learned that the city was planning on extending a street that would pass right by his home.
-In order to prevent this from happening, he began building a second home to block the construction.
-Recent records show that this enormous home was serving as a bed and breakfast.
-At this time, it is not clear whether it is in current use as a b&b or other business.
+With 9,200 square feet and seven bedrooms and baths, this isn’t your ordinary spite house.
+However, you may wonder why someone would want to build such a house in a land dispute.
+That credit goes to Dr. John Tyler, a prominent ophthalmologist best known as one of the earliest to perform cataract surgery.
+According to sources, Dr. Tyler learned that the city planned to extend a street right by his home.
+To prevent this from happening, he began building a second home to block the construction.
+Recent records show that this enormous home served as a bed and breakfast.
+It is not clear whether it is currently being used as a B&B or for other businesses.

 Bonus Selection